-Pergamino remains the Vatican-side address to know when you want the coffee to outrank the location.
-Since June 2025, the project has shifted from its older single-room setup into two Piazza del Risorgimento coffee corners, one tied to Morrison's Pub and another to Be.Re, but the reason to come has stayed clear.
-This is still where Prati gets sharper espresso, real manual brew, and a retail shelf that makes a second stop easy.
+Pergamino was the Vatican-side address to know when you wanted the coffee to outrank the location.
+Since June 2025, the project had shifted from its older single-room setup into two Piazza del Risorgimento coffee corners, one tied to Morrison's Pub and another to Be.Re.
+Current listing signals now mark Pergamino Caffè as permanently closed, so treat the notes below as historical context rather than live visit advice.

 That change matters because Pergamino still reads coffee-first in a part of Rome that can easily slide into convenience.
 Around Piazza del Risorgimento, the default visit is still short and busy, but Pergamino gives the Vatican edge of the city something harder to find: multiple origins, staff used to talking through a brew, and enough retail depth to justify stopping even if you are not sitting down for long.